zhuohuangai/SharpDRO/README.md

  Appreciate their contributions.

 ### Reference
-If you find this code helpful, please consider cite our paper, thanks!
+If you find this code helpful, please consider citing our paper, thanks!

 ```
 @article{huang2023robust,